keosariel/keosariel.github.io/_posts/2022-06-03-introducing-spotlyt.md

 You've got a lot of developers, some do hardcore system programming and some write just HTML, CSS and Javascript.
 In many cases a frontend developer isn't exposed to complex stuffs like you'd see in search.
 Platforms like [supabase](https://supabase.com/) or [pythonanywhere](https://www.pythonanywhere.com/), these guys have very simple interfaces and configurations and I've basically setup an application without having to go to their docs or google search, and thats the kind of simplicity every developer wants, you'd just know what you want to do before even knowing you want to do it.
 Developers want to spend more time building their product/project and thats a experience every developer should have.

-[Spotlyt](https://twitter.com/spotlythq) is providing an API platform to give both the developers and consumers an amazing search experience.
+[@Spotlyt](https://twitter.com/spotlythq) is providing an API platform to give both the developers and consumers an amazing search experience.
 As even newbies can setup an index for that amazing little "Hello,World" project and provide amazing search experience for any users.
 The journy won't be easy but we'd be sure to give an amazing experience to everyone.

 Wish us luck!

+Build faster.
+Build smarter.
+Instant API that enables everyone to deliver amazing search results.